gradnerj/RecipeCollections/README.md

 - [x] User login
 - [x] At least 1 of the UI screens should support dropdowns lists
 - [ ] Admin CRUD of Recipes
-  - [ ] Update Photo input type in Edit page
+  - [x] Update Photo input type in Edit page
-  - [ ] Handle storing and retrieving photos
+  - [x] Create: Saves Photo to server and path to object
+  - [x] Index: View photo not path
+  - [x] Edit: If photo exists on server, delete it and save new photo
+  - [x] Delete: Delete object and photo from server
 - [ ] A Public homepage to "browse" the collection
 - [ ] Recipe Sorting
 - [ ] Recipe Filtering